 Take 3: Taking time away from technology, taking time for yourself, and taking responsibility of your actions are 3 critical steps that can help anyone after a difficult time.
 Use this sheet to outline what steps you can take to ensure a healthier healing process after a break up.

 True View: The media we watch affect us and guide our expectations.
-Since media can have an influence on our healthy and the healthy of our relationships, it is especially important to be a critical viewer.
+Since media can have an influence on our health and the health of our relationships, it is especially important to be a critical viewer.
 Use this tool to help you discover is the media you watch portrays healthy or unhealthy relationships.
 Get comfortable, get online, and get the whole picture.
+Watch these YouTube videos created by Start Strong to help learn how to use this tool:

 Reel Binary: The media we consume can reinforce sometimes harmful societal norms.
 The characters we see on the screen can become the unspoken rule for how men and women should behave, which can impact our perceptions of ourselves and others.
 This makes it especially important to be a critical viewer.
 Use this tool to help you discover if the show or movie you watch is portraying men and women through a stereotypical lens.
 Get comfortable, get online, and get the "reel" picture.
 Whether it's a new show or an old favorite, rate the character as if you are watching them for the first time.